 8 Thanksgiving Traditions That Will Make Your Holiday Memorable

 Thanksgiving is celebrated mainly in the United States, Canada, and other countries worldwide.
-This holiday season is the perfect time to give thanks, spend time with the entire family, and honor a beautiful tradition.
+This holiday season is the perfect time to give thanks, spend time with the entire family, and honor beautiful Thanksgiving traditions.

 History of Thanksgiving Traditions